 Post by Brian Mahany, Esq.

 If you believe you have inside “original source” information regarding fraud by a bank or mortgage lender, give us a call.
-We help whistleblowers receive the maximum cash awards under FIRREA.
+We help whistleblowers receive the maximum cash awards under both the False Claims Act and FIRREA.
 All inquiries are confidential and protected by the attorney client privilege.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731.

 See also our cornerstone content on FIRREA, Bank Fraud and Whistleblower Awards.

-MahanyLaw – America’s Fraud Lawyers.
-Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and San Francisco, California.
+MahanyLaw – America’s FIRREA and Bank Fraud Whistleblower Lawyers.
 Whistleblower services available nationwide.